ivucica/glict/trunk/glict/readme.txt

 documentation files, and please refer to them.
 (This file, readme.txt, is also formatted for Doxygen and is set to be main page of Doxygen's documentation.)

+Before using the widgets, you should set up at least a GLICT font named "system" (case sensitive).
+It is the font used through GLICT widget rendering.

 \section Development

 This library is still deep in development.
 We encourage capable people to join